-Full protection and remediation work are carried out at each stage of the mining cycle, including during the exploration activities currently under way in the Dornogobi and Sukhbaatar soum.
+Holistic environmental protection and remediation works are carried out at each stage of the mining cycle, including during the exploration activities currently under way in Dornogobi and Sukhbaatar aimags.

 SITE REMEDIATION AFTER EXPLORATION DRILLING

-- The ground is levelled in such a way as to make the landscape similar to its original shape.
-This work also involves making sure that vegetation is able to grow again.
+- The backfilling and ground levelling is made manually in such a way as to make the landscape similar to its original shape